It was a school reunion like no other.

 “I want to thank you all for all the work you did for the party.
 Thanks everbody for the great memories and for bringing up the past memories — the ones I remember and the ones I forgot.
-It was soon nice seeing you all again.
+It was so nice seeing you all again.
 What a gift to have been there.”
 [Audrey Brown]

 “Last night was sheer happiness, loved seeing everyone, and was so happy to see Brian’s family there, friends we haven’t seen in so many years and new friendships forged.
 It was better than I could have possibly dreamed!!
 Thanks everyone for being you … you’re all incredible.
 Maritimers are special!!!”
 [Marlie [Dow] Wirtanen]

 “Wonderful!
 Thanks to the organizers.”
 [Dan MacDonald]

 “I am good vibrating from the night and expecting tremors for a while.
 Bravo organizers and special mention to Fred.”
 [Richard J. Blaquiere]

 “What a crowd out last night.
 Had a fantastic time.
 Congrats to everyone that put it all together.”
 [Ken Day]